jvkersch/vpsearch/paper.md

 (each approximately 250 base pairs in length) with known taxonomies.
-The Mothur SOP dataset was processed using the dada2 protocol [@2016-callahan-DADA2HighresolutionSample], resulting in 232 Amplicon Sequence Variants (ASVs), representing distinct organisms in the dataset.
+The Mothur SOP dataset was processed using the dada2 protocol [@2016-callahan-DADA2HighresolutionSample], resulting in 232 Amplicon Sequence Variants (ASVs), representing distinct taxonomic units in the dataset.

 On the full Silva database, VPsearch is clearly the fastest (20s total lookup time), compared to Blast+ (157s) and ggsearch (561.3s)